chandkund/Credit-Card-Fraud-Detection/README.md

 ## Model Evaluation
 Models were evaluated using the following metrics:
 - **Accuracy**
-- **Precision**
-- **Recall**
-- **F1-Score**

 The evaluation focused on minimizing false negatives, as missing fraudulent transactions is more critical than misclassifying non-fraudulent ones.

 ## Results
-The Random Forest Classifier achieved the highest performance, with an accuracy of 99.9% and a recall of 0.91.
-This model successfully identified a significant portion of fraudulent transactions while maintaining a low false positive rate.
+Logistic Regression achieved the highest performance, with an accuracy of 93.7%  This model successfully identified a significant portion of fraudulent transactions while maintaining a low false positive rate.

 ## Conclusion
 This project demonstrates the application of machine learning models in detecting credit card fraud.
 By combining different techniques and models, a robust system was developed to enhance financial security.